compbiogroup/unsigned-rearrangements-indels-distance-with-intergenic-regions/README.md

-"Incorporating Intergenic Regions into Reversal and Transposition Distances with Indels"
+## Incorporating Intergenic Regions into Reversal and Transposition Distances with Indels ##

 This repository has code for the algorithms of the paper "Incorporating Intergenic Regions into Reversal and Transposition Distances with Indels".